Babies’ Adventures in Music – Partnership Project

-We are currently working with Babies’ Academy of Music (BAM) offering artists Samantha Fox and Ricardo Rocha producing and consultancy support through artistic research and development, organisational development and project coordination and management.
+We are currently working with Babies’ Adventures in Music (BAM) offering artists Samantha Fox and Ricardo Rocha producing and consultancy support through artistic research and development, organisational development and project coordination and management.

-BAM: Babies’ Academy of Music is a warm and interactive concert for babies, families and friends that celebrates music by sharing a host of instruments, styles, gentle movements and stimulating sounds.
+BAM: Babies’ Adventures in Music is a warm and interactive concert for babies, families and friends that celebrates music by sharing a host of instruments, styles, gentle movements and stimulating sounds.

 To learn more, visit BAM’s Facebook Page.